cassidyjames/cassidyjames.github.io/_posts/2022-11-22-ubuntu-summit.md

 >Let's celebrate the spirit of Ubuntu — I am what I am because of who we all are.

 Endless OS is the Linux-based operating system from the Endless OS Foundation—built on a Debian base with the Ubuntu kernel—and members of the Endless OS Foundation are core contributors to the GNOME desktop environment, which is in turn used by the Ubuntu desktop.
 As such, it made sense for us to attend to learn from, collaborate within, and network with the rest of the Ubuntu community.

+Georges added,

+>This was the first Ubuntu-related conference I've ever attended, so it was all new to me.
+Fortunately, old friends and familiar faces were present amongst the crowd, making the whole event a lot less scary!

 ## Presenting